 If baking is your jam (heehee), you are going to love these deliciously easy Raspberry Jam Biscuits!

-Inspired by Taste.com.au are delightful cookies are filled with luscious raspberry berry jam and a decadent treat that will satisfy any cookie craving!
+Inspired by Taste.com.au, these delightful cookies are filled with luscious raspberry berry jam and make for a decadent treat that will satisfy any cookie craving!

 Below are a few tips to getting these cookies just right.
 I think these are the kinds of biscuits that would enhance any high tea and if ever the queen was to pop around I would surely make these because they are ever so elegant.